Practical tips and tools for growing a business

 • The importance of breaks: Rock explains that regular breaks are essential to maintaining focus and productivity.

-3. Essentialism: The Disciplined Pursuit of Less by Greg McKeown is a book about the importance of focusing on what is truly important to you.
+3. Essentialism: The Disciplined Pursuit of Less by Greg McKeown is a book about the importance of focusing on what really matters to you.
 McKune argues that we are often too busy trying to do too much, which leads to burnout and stress.
 He offers a framework for identifying and eliminating distractions so we can focus on what matters most to us.

 Here are some of the most interesting insights from the book: